 “Good.
 I’m…that’s good.”

 “Hey, Grace,” Jackson said hopefully as he appeared beside the table, holding his tray.

-"Yeah, hey," Grace abruptly replied, not even looking up to Jackson.
+“Yeah, hey,” Grace abruptly replied, not even looking up at him.

 Dianna glanced at Grace, and then to Jackson.
 “Hello, I’m Dianna Earl.
 Grace’s mother.”

-"Oh hey!
+“Oh hey!
 Hey!
-I'm Jackson, pleased to…" he tried to balance his tray to free a hand to give a shake, but it seemed too much trouble.
+I’m Jackson, pleased to…” He tried to balance his tray to free a hand to shake, but couldn’t quite manage it.

 Dianna smirked.
 “Don’t worry about it.
 Would you like to…”